bloominghowl/Finance-track-vue/README.md

 main.js               # Main application entry point
 ... (other files)     # Additional files (e.g., styles, utilities)
 ```
+### Author
+Angela Ayivi

 ### Contributing

 We currently are not accepting code contributions for this project.
 However, we welcome bug reports and feature requests.
-Please see the issue tracker for details.

-### License

-This project is licensed under the MIT License.
-See the LICENSE file for details.